 The Balanced Green Growth approach forms the basis of the Sandwell Local Plan’s Spatial Strategy (Policy SDS1) and supports the aims and objectives of both the strategic and local policies in the rest of the plan.
 This is a positive, deliverable and sustainable approach to meeting development needs for the plan period.
 It has been informed by the Sustainability Appraisal and reflects local priorities and national policy, including the NPPF.

 The Spatial Strategy shapes the pattern of growth that will occur over the plan period and has formed the basis for the allocation of strategic sites across Sandwell.
-It will also help to ensure that planned housing and employment growth is supported by appropriate investment in the infrastructure needed to create sustainable communities.
+It also helps to ensure that planned housing and employment growth is supported by appropriate investment in the infrastructure needed to create sustainable communities.